Brett-Tanner/Journal/Mar_23.md

 - Time Slots
     - Some are priced differently, have a proper think about how to handle those
         - Col with modifiers??
+    - [] AMs can close time slots
+        - still shows but says full
+        - no need for automatic closing
+        - [] default registration deadline is 2pm the day before

 - [] Emails
     - [] When new invoice is confirmed